Help protect priority birds of the Champlain Valley

 Top threats to birds in the Champlain Valley:

-Rather than waiting for species such as the Eastern Towhee or Bobolink to become vulnerable and end up on a threatened or endangered species list, it is important to take action now to conserve birds in the core of their range.
+Rather than waiting for species such as the Eastern Towhee to become vulnerable and end up on a threatened or endangered species list, it is important to take action now to conserve birds in the core of their range.
 The advantage to this approach is that low-cost management activities, education, and monitoring can help maintain or increase the populations of these birds.
-Whether it is Bobolinks and Eastern Meadowlarks in the Valley's grasslands, Golden-winged Warblers and Eastern Towhees in its shrublands, or Wood Ducks and American Bitterns in its wetlands, CVBI works to protect and enhance habitats that sustain these priority bird species.

-CVBI is funded in part through grants from the National Fish & Wildlife Foundation (NFWF), the South Lake Champlain Fund, and other private foundations.
-For more information on the CVBI, please contact Mark LaBarr at mlabarr@audubon.org or Margaret Fowle at mfowle@audubon.org or (802) 434-3068.
+This program is funded in part through grants from the National Fish & Wildlife Foundation (NFWF), the South Lake Champlain Fund, and other private foundations.
+For more information, please contact Mark LaBarr at mlabarr@audubon.org or Margaret Fowle at mfowle@audubon.org or (802) 434-3068.

 Linking farmers and birders together to support bird-friendly agricultural practices